GoodPie/weather-app-demo/DECISIONS.md

 - Create Dockerfile for Presentation layer (API and UI)
 - Stretch: Deploy to Azure

+# Locations

+- Would usually use Geocoding but that's a config to setup for demo
+- Just pulling key locations from an existing world city csv file

 # Additional Notes

 - Developing on MacOS so unable to verify on Visual Studio (which is what I would normally use for .NET)